 With the exception of those rules and regulations specifically mentioned and covered herein, the SHA rules and regulations shall prevail in its entirety.

-All teams in the MHL shall be properly registered with SHA or Hockey Manitoba as applicable.
+All teams in the MHL shall be properly registered with SHA as applicable.

-Each club member shall submit to the MHL statistician, a copy of the SHA or Hockey Manitoba certification form listing eligible players as per SHA or Hockey Manitoba regulations.
-The copy of the certification to be sent prior to your first league game.
+Each club member shall submit to the MHL statistician, a copy of the SHA certification form listing eligible players as per SHA regulations.
+The copy of the certification to be sent prior to your first league game, complete with jersey numbers.
 Any team failing to comply with this rule will be fined $50.00 per game.

 Player roster with player’s numbers must be submitted, on approved form, to the statistician prior to your first league game.
+Jersey numbers are not to change each and every game.
+Unforeseen circumstances will be accepted (eg: goalie change, affiliate player, replaced jerseys), however, it is each team’s responsibility to ensure roster information is complete prior to game.
+Notification of roster changes is required to be sent to the Statistician prior to game.
 Any team failing to comply with this rule will be fined $50.00 per game.

 All teams must have numbered rosters, SHA approved rosters and proof of certification from SHA sent to the MHL before the team plays their first game.
 Failure to have these in will result in a loss of points for all games played, a forfeit of the team bond, a $100 fine to the association as well as probation for the association and the team as well as discipline based on SHA bylaws.

-All teams must have an AP list and proof of receipt by SHA into the MHL before any AP players play with the team.
+All teams must have an AP list and proof of receipt by SHA into the MHL before any AP players play with the team (eg: any additions/deletions prior to January deadline).
 Failure to do so will result in a loss of points for all games played, a forfeit of the team bond, a $100 fine to the association as well as probation for the association and the team as well as discipline based on SHA bylaws.
+Final approved SHA AP list must be sent to Statistician at January deadline or an email indicating no change since last update.

 The amount of any fine assessed against any team, coach, manager, or player for infraction of any rules, foul play, etc. by the MHL officers shall be taken out of the performance bond posted, which amount must be replaced with the MHL secretary/treasurer before that association will be considered to be in good standing with the MHL.
 Any associations not in good standing at the beginning of any season will not be allowed to participate.